chimera-linux/cports/Packaging.md

 Finally, `do_pkg` and `post_pkg` hooks are called first for each subpackage and then for the main package.
 After this, the build system rebuilds repo indexes, removes automatic dependencies, and performs cleanup.

+<a id="staging"></a>
+## Staging

+The build system implements staging.
+This means packages do not get registered into the actual final repo outright, but instead they first get staged and only when ready, they get moved into the repository proper.

+Every built package gets staged first.
+There is a specific staging overlay repo for every repository, but the unstaging algorithm considers them all a single global stage.

+When you invoke a build (`./cbuild pkg category/foo`), it must first finish.
+This includes building potential missing dependencies.
+Once the enitre potential batch is built, the unstaging algorithm kicks in and does the
+following:

+1) If the user has explicitly requested that the package remains staged, nothing is done.
+This can be done via a command line option to `cbuild` or using the configuration file.
+2) The system collects all staging overlays currently present.
+3) Every staging overlay is searched for packages.
+These packages are collected and each package is checked for its virtual providers.
+These include shared libraries (`so:libfoo.so=ver`) and others.
+The system checks both the staged version and a possible previously built version that was already built and not in stage.
+The providers of both are collected.
+4) Staged version providers are accumulated in the `added` global set.
+   The previous version providers are in the `dropped` global set.
+This happens only if the providers between the versions differ.
+If they do, the package is considered `replaced`.
+5) Common entries between `added` and `dropped` are eliminated.
+These are entries that have the same name as well as version.
+6) Now all `dropped` providers are searched for in both the main repos and the stages.
+Their reverse dependencies (i.e. things depending on them) are collected, and each reverse dependency is stored in a global set.
+7) Each reverse dependency is searched for and its dependencies are collected.
+   Only the "best" version is considered, which is the potentially staged one.
+Every dependency is checked if it matches something in the `dropped` set.
+Version constraints are respected here.
+If one is not found in the `dropped` set, the dependency is discarded.
+Otherwise, it is added into a set of dependencies for further checking.
+8) Each revdep dependency that satisfied a `dropped` provider is further checked for providers.
+This ensures that if there is another provider that can satisfy the dependency, we don't have to worry about it.
+9) If the resulting set of empty, the repository gets unstaged as there is nothing else to consider.
+If it is not empty, the repositories are kept staged, and a list of packages depending on each problematic provider is printed.

+This algorithm is not perfect and will not catch certain edge cases, such as when moving a provider from `main` to `contrib` but there still being packages that depend on it in `main`.
+This is an intended tradeoff to keep things reasonably simple.
+You are expected to be careful with such cases and deal with them properly.

+The main point of the staging system is to handle `soname` updates in a way that does not disrupt user workflow.
+That is, when a `soname` is increased for a library, the rebuild will get staged until everything depending on it has been rebuilt against the new version too.
+While the package system deals with this gracefully and would not let users update affected packages, it is better to make this invisible and keep the old versions until things are ready.

+Additionally, it is there for convenience, to be notified of potential rebuilds to be done, as well as so one does not forget.

 <a id="template_api"></a>
 ## Template API